-- Emergency: safety has to be preserved, and must stop the attraction when a failure is detected. - Video: augmented and virtual realities are integrated in the attraction.
+- Emergency: the safety of the operators / visitors has to be preserved and the attraction must be stopped appropriately when a failure is detected. - Video: augmented and virtual realities are integrated in the attraction.
 Wearable mobile devices (e.g., glasses, virtual reality headset) need to offload one part of the processing tasks. - Real-time interactions: visitors may interact with an attraction, like in a real-time video game.
-The visitors may virtually interact with their environment, triggering actions in the real world (through actuators) [KOB12]. - Geolocation: visitors are tracked with a personal wireless tag so that their user experience is improved. - Predictive maintenance: statistics are collected to predict the future failures, or to compute later more complex statistics about the attraction's usage, the downtime or its popularity for example.
+The visitors may virtually interact with their environment, triggering actions in the real world (through actuators) [KOB12]. - Geolocation: visitors are tracked with a personal wireless tag so that their user experience is improved.
+This requires special care to ensure that visitors' privacy is not breached, and users are anonymously tracked. - Predictive maintenance: statistics are collected to predict the future failures, or to compute later more complex statistics about the attraction's usage, the downtime, etc. - Marketing: to improve the customer experience, owners may collect a large amount of data to understand the behavior, and the choice of their clients.